otumarastudio/promptenhancer/README.md

-# PROPT ENHANCER ✨
+# PROMPT ENHANCER ✨
-Auto Prompt Enhancing powered by GPT
+Auto Prompt Enhancing powered by GPT, Streamlit

 ## How to run
 ### 1. Set your Openai api key in